-This course is designed to allow students to explore the meanings of manhood and the various constructions of masculine identity in America in the 21st century.
+This course will illuminate a psychological theoretical framework from which to observe patterns of black masculine construction and identity formed through the experiences of slavery and racism and its impact on masculine identity in the 21st century.
 This course examines current psychological theories on Black men's mental health and well-being.
+(3 hrs) Offered on rotation.